-Many people who experience chronic headaches and migraines feel like there is no real solution to their problem, so, why not just learn to live with it?
-The following information may give you a very good reason to try to get this situation corrected and an easy way to do just that.
+Many people who experience chronic headaches and migraines feel like there is no real solution to their problem.
+So, why not just learn to live with it?
+The following information may give you a very good reason to try to resolve this situation.
+Also, to get an easy way to do just that.

 Chronic headaches are those occurring more than 15 days in a month’s time.
-These headaches are experienced by as many as 5 percent of the global population.
+As many as 5 percent of the global population experience these headaches.
 Chronic headaches include medication overuse (or rebound) headaches and migraines.
 For the sake of this article, we are just going to refer to them as headaches.

 Scientific research has led to the conclusion that headaches may be doing more damage than simply causing pain.
-In some cases, headaches are acting like tiny transient strokes which leave the brain starved for oxygen and change it in significant ways.
+In some cases, headaches are acting like tiny transient strokes which leave the brain inadequate of oxygen and change it in significant ways.
 This makes it more important than ever to try to get control of headaches and migraines.

 Maiken Nedergaard, MD, Ph.D., the neuroscientist who led the study, said the focus of headache care right now is to try to reduce pain.
 Now, it is imperative we try to prevent headaches from occurring altogether due to the possibility of brain damage.
 Preventing headaches not only stops the pain but also minimizes potential damage.
 She suggests becoming proactive when it comes to avoiding triggers and using whatever method that works to reduce the incidence of headaches.

 Nedergaard’s team was able to get an in-depth look at the events happening in the brain of a mouse having a migraine because of combining two new types of imaging technology.
 What they discovered was a detailed and surprising account of supply and demand in regards to oxygen and blood flow.
-They saw the brain developing a strong demand for energy as it tries to recover from what is called cortical spreading depression — a very likely component of many migraine headaches.
-During the beginning of this phenomenon, chemical balance is lost.
+They saw the brain developing a strong demand for energy as it tries to recover from cortical spreading depression -- a very likely component of many migraine headaches.
+During the beginning of this phenomenon, the brain loses chemical balance.
 At this point, the brain’s arteries begin to expand greatly and make a lot more oxygen-rich blood available to meet the demand for energy.
 Even so, some areas of the brain have serious oxygen shortage.
 This leads to the disintegration of some of the brain’s tissue, not unlike what happens when you have a stroke.

 Those involved in the study relate that this type of damage looks exactly like what happens when one has TIA’s (transient ischemic attacks).
 It has long been known that migraine patients become impaired due to the pain.
 However, these recent studies show repetitive headaches alter a person’s cognitive ability.